burak-glr/CS515-Deep_Learning/HW2/readme.md

   transfer  — fine-tune a pretrained ResNet-18 or VGG-16 on CIFAR-10
                using Option 1 (resize + freeze) or Option 2 (small conv + fine-tune).
   distill   — knowledge distillation from a saved ResNet teacher into a
-               smaller student (CNN or MobileNet); supports standard KD and a modified variant where the teacher probability is assigned to the true class only.
+               smaller student (CNN or MobileNet)

 Usage examples::